Frequently Asked Questions

 Our school is thinking of trying Japanese.
 Where should we start?

-1. Why not arrange a taster session at your school through our Japanese Taster for Schools Programme, so that you and your students can find out first-hand what it is like to learn Japanese?
-Volunteers introduce basic Japanese language such as numbers and greetings in a fun and interactive.
+1. Why not arrange a taster session at your school through our Japanese Taster for Schools (JTS) Programme, so that you and your students can find out first-hand what it is like to learn Japanese?
+Volunteers introduce basic Japanese language such as numbers and greetings in a fun and interactive way.
+You can read about past JTS visits to schools here, and book a Japanese taster at your own school here.

 2. Try holding a Japan Day.
+In addition to the JTS programme, the Japan Foundation has plenty of resources, including online resources and an extensive collection of Japanese language education books.
 You may be able to hire a chest of Japanese cultural artefacts from the Embassy of Japan or the Japan Society, and apply for a Japan Society Small Grant to help you fund the event.

 3. Attend one of our events for schools.
 The Japan Conference for Schools is a great way for teachers to hear seminars by others who have introduced Japanese or done Japan-related projects with their students.
-Senior teachers can find out more about introducing Japanese at our annual Head Start course.
 You can read about all of our upcoming Japanese Language events here.

 4. Get in contact with other schools teaching Japanese.
-We have a list of schools teaching Japanese here, and you can read in-depth case studies about some of these schools here.
+We have a list of schools teaching Japanese here.
 We also have an email-discussion group for Japanese teachers, JLE-UK, which is a fantastic way to network.

 5. Apply for funding through our Local Project Support Programme.
 We are keen to support projects that promote the introduction of Japanese into the curriculum at primary and secondary schools.